webszyk/GRID-Tibetan-music/README.md

 Live demo:
 [Tibetian music website](https://karlasz.github.io/GRID-Tibetan-music/index)

-A minimalistic interactive sound grid inspired by the calm, meditative atmosphere often associated with Tibetan aesthetics.
-Users can activate cells on a grid to create rhythmic patterns using synthesized tones generated in real time via the Web Audio API.
+A minimalistic interactive grid inspired by the calm, meditative atmosphere often associated with Tibetan aesthetics.
 The experience is designed to be soothing and visually clean, encouraging mindful interaction.

 ✨ Features
-Clickable sound grid that plays synthesized tones

 Simple and elegant visual design

 Inspired by meditation and ambient concepts

-Real-time sound generation (no audio files used)
+Animated icons

 Built with pure HTML, CSS, and JavaScript